(S)-limonene 7-monooxygenase

-The 4 substrates of this enzyme are (−)-(S)-limonene, NADPH, H^{+}, and O_{2}, whereas its 3 products are (−)-perillyl alcohol, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are (−)-(S)-limonene, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are (−)-perillyl alcohol, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
-The systematic name of this enzyme class is (S)-limonene,NADPH:oxygen oxidoreductase (7-hydroxylating).
+This enzyme is a cytochrome P450 protein containing heme.
+This oxidoreductase, which uses molecular oxygen as oxidant is in a group with systematic name (S)-limonene,NADPH:oxygen oxidoreductase (7-hydroxylating).
 Other names in common use include (−)-limonene 7-monooxygenase, (−)-limonene hydroxylase, (−)-limonene monooxygenase, and (−)-limonene,NADPH:oxygen oxidoreductase (7-hydroxylating).
-This enzyme participates in monoterpenoid biosynthesis and limonene and pinene degradation.
-It employs one cofactor, heme.
+In Perilla frutescens it is part of the biosynthetic pathway to perillaldehyde.